jcoc611/vsconnect/README.md

 to execute the extension on the Extension Host.

 ## Contribute
 Contributions, PRs and issues welcome!
-For new protocols and Visualizers, you can either contribute them directly to this repo, or create a separate extension and use the commands provided to add them to the VSConnect UI *(TODO - not available yet, open an Issue if you are interested)*.
+For new protocols and visualizers, you can either contribute them directly to this repo, or create a separate extension and use the commands provided to add them to the VSConnect UI *(TODO - not available yet, open an Issue if you are interested)*.